Why EMCO MSI Package Builder

 The program automatically detects the end of monitored installation and generate an output package using the settings you specified, so at the end of repackaging you get an package file in the required format.
 If you need, you can review the captured data used to generate a package and apply the required changes to create an new customized package.

-Test the Generated Package
+Test the Package and Deploy It

 EMCO MSI Package Builder Features